 Terry was the director of US-based International Coastal Educational Research Foundation from 1989 until his death.
 The foundation publishes the leading international journal for coastal science and engineering, the Journal of Coastal Research.
 He also served as vice-president of the Scientific Committee for Oceanic Research of the International Council of Science (UNESCO).

 As an educator, Terry developed a range of courses in coastal and marine science.
-During the 1990s when coastal issues became very important under the Resource Management Act, his third-year paper on coastal processes and management became the largtest in the School of science.
-Terry said his main forte was supervising student research, and that he encouraged his students to teat him like ‘a sports coach’.
+During the 1990s when coastal issues became very important under the Resource Management Act, his third-year paper on coastal processes and management became the largest in the School of science.
+Terry said his main forte was supervising student research, and that he encouraged his students to treat him like ‘a sports coach’.
 During his academic career he supervised 119 postgraduate students.

 Terry had a prodigious publication record of 584 scholarly items, including 256 peer-reviewed book chapters and journal articles, 52 reviewed research reports, 16 conference abstracts, 140 international conference presentations and 52 consulting reports.
 He also presented 38 statements of expert evidence in planning hearings, resource consent applications and Environment Court appeals.
-During his career he won 150 research contracts totalling more than $10 million, and led 21 major projects and expeditions, including two to the Antarctic.
+During his career he won 150 research contracts totaling more than $10 million, and led 21 major projects and expeditions, including two to the Antarctic.